Ticket Pricing & Savings

 There are sites that resell tickets purchased with stolen credit cards, employee-discounted tickets that violate park policies, or simply fraudulent vouchers.
 These are distinguishable by prices that seem impossibly low ($40 Universal tickets), requests for payment via Venmo or cryptocurrency, and no verifiable business address.

-Verdict: The $99 timeshare deal is cheaper and 100% legitimate.
+Verdict: An authorized reseller is cheaper and 100% legitimate.
 There's no reason to risk a fraudulent ticket.

 The Bottom Line on Cheap Orlando Tickets

-For most families, the best strategy is: authorized reseller for most parks, $99 timeshare deal for Universal.
+For most families, the best strategy is: buy from an authorized reseller, and stack a multi-day or combo ticket when your trip allows.
 TicketsGator offers both.
 Start on our deals page and tickets page to compare current prices.

 Browse discounted Orlando tickets

-TicketsGator finds you the best prices on Orlando theme park tickets — same authorized tickets, lower prices, delivered instantly.
+TicketsGator finds you the best prices on Orlando theme park tickets — same authorized tickets, lower prices, park voucher emailed after checkout.

 See Tickets